 Custom Millwork Carpenters

 Oftentimes, good things come out of bad experiences.
 In 2010 we began sharing our home with others.
 This was the good that came out of bad.
 Two years earlier, a fall from the roof resulted in a shattered right ankle and 4-operations.
 I would spend over 8-months in a wheelchair and on crutches before I could begin taking a few steps again.
-What emerged from a serious accident was an awareness of how fragile life is.
+What emerged from a serious accident was an awareness of how fragile, or how short, life can be.
 It was time to reinvent myself and start a new chapter...
 One I was grateful to be given.

 "If you build it, they will come" was a significant line in one of my favorite movies 'Field of Dreams'.
 My son volunteered to build a website in 2010...
 And so they did!
-Although I never had any plan or intention to rent our home, but doing so has given me an opportunity to meet some wonderful and interesting people from all over the world who would share personal stories of how and why they were drawn to travel here.
-Tales that would make you smile, stories that were very heartwarming, while some were heartbreaking.
-Countless visitors would find what they were searching for... sharing time and creating memories with their loved ones.
+Although I never had any plan or intention to rent our home, doing so has given me an opportunity to meet some wonderful and interesting people from all over the world who would share personal stories of how and why they were drawn to travel here.
+Tales that would make you smile, stories that were so heartwarming, while some were actually heartbreaking.
+Countless visitors would find what they were searching for...
+Sharing time and creating memories with their loved ones.
 Many would find peace and relaxation here, others would take time to rejuvenate or heal.
-And I would find something, too... a sense of purpose.
+And I would find something, too...
+A sense of purpose.

 When I think back to my words "Someday I will build you a castle", there was always a plan and a purpose.
 I believe it wasn't just my plan.

 .
 When I was young, I thought I could face any situation which might arise.. all by myself.
 In 1979, I was shown what it means to replace confidence with humility and depends not on itself, but understands that all things are possible for those who believe and dream.